-Finding and replacing objects is easier in CorelDRAW 2021 thanks to new indicators that highlight objects included in a search when you've limited the range to selected items.
+Finding and replacing objects is more versatile in CorelDRAW 2021 thanks to a new option that lets you limit the search range to only currently selected objects.
+Indicators highlight objects included in the search so you can work with precision.